 The currency in Argentina is the peso.
-Traveller’s cheques and foreign currency can be exchanged at most banks.
-Credit Cards Visa and Mastercard are widely accepted but surcharges of 10% are common.
+Cash is preferred but Credit Cards Visa and Mastercard are accepted but surcharges of 10% are common.
 Ensure the magnetic strip is in good condition.

 You can read more information about Aconcagua with the following links: